Tenants ‘exhausted’ with poor conditions at Kansas City apartments

 “So I just feel ill from it.
 I just, I deserve better,” Merino-Hill said.

-FOX4 tried to talk to management in their office here on Tuesday but a representative said they would not be talking about this situation.
+FOX4 tried to talk to management in their office Tuesday but a representative said they would not be talking about this situation.